pointfreeco/swift-nonempty/README.md

 There are many applications of non-empty collection types but it can be hard to see since the Swift standard library does not give us this type.
 Here are just a few such applications:

-### Strengthen 1st party API's
+### Strengthen 1st party APIs

-Many API's take and return empty-able arrays when they can in fact guarantee that the arrays are non-empty.
+Many APIs take and return empty-able arrays when they can in fact guarantee that the arrays are non-empty.
 Consider a `groupBy` function:

 ```swift
 extension Sequence {